The course is part of this learning path

 This diagram shows a simple explanation for how a sniffing tool works.
 The first thing that any sniffer must achieve is the ability to see all of the traffic that is flowing through a network.
 Ordinarily, network attached devices will only see the information that is directed to them.
 Any traffic not directed towards a specific network device will just flow past, much like someone watching the postman walk past the end of their garden path without stopping to make a delivery.
 They can assume that the postman is carrying some sort of communication, but won’t be able to know exactly what that communication is.

 If the NIC of a computer device is placed into promiscuous mode however, it will receive a copy of every single communication that is flowing around the network, much like waylaying the postman on their round and demanding a copy of every letter they are carrying!
 If the network device being used to perform the sniffing is a switch device, then it must be configured to run a Switched Port Analyser, or SPAN port.
-All of the traffic that comes within the switches neighborhood is copied directly to the SPAN port, which can then be forwarded onto whichever network analyzer tool is being used.
+All of the traffic that comes within the switches neighborhood is copied directly to the SPAN port, which can then be forwarded onto whichever network analyser tool is being used.

 Let’s now return to logs, and the different type of log information you may want to collect for analysis for forwarding to your SIEM tool.
 Having established that physical security is an integral part of an over-arching cyber security strategy, let’s consider the type of physical security information that could be useful.
-Many organizations employ entry systems that require staff to swipe a card or present a fingerprint in order to gain access to the building, or areas within the building.
+Many organisations employ entry systems that require staff to swipe a card or present a fingerprint in order to gain access to the building, or areas within the building.

 Access is usually granted by checking the presented credentials to a computer system which will permit or deny access according the rules it has stored.
 This computer system can log all of the access attempts made; where they were made; and perhaps most importantly, when they were made.
 This information can provide a great deal of enrichment to other log sources – an example of this is a log source showing a particular user accessing a sensitive document in the middle of the night, yet there was no corresponding record to show them entering the building.
 This might be a sign of suspicious activity, particularly if the user has no means of remotely accessing the document.